How to Get Into Harvard Medical School: A Complete Guide

 We’ll outline each Harvard Medical School secondary essay prompt and how to approach each one.

-1. “The interview season for the 2023-2024 cycle will be held virtually and is anticipated to run from mid-September through January 2024.
+1. “The interview season for the 2024-2025 cycle will be held virtually and is anticipated to run from mid-September through January 2025.
 Please indicate any significant (three or more weeks) restriction on your availability for interviews during this period.
-If none, please leave this section blank.”
+If none, please leave this section blank (1000 characters maximum).”

 This prompt is informing you of the interview cycles and is asking if you have any restrictions to your availability.